kbsezginel/nanocar-avogadro/docs/installation.md

 and copy the path which should look like `/usr/local/miniconda3/envs/nanocar/bin/python`.

 Open Avogadro and go to `Quantum -> Input Generators -> Set Python Path`.
 Paste this path here.
-Now Avogadro knows which Python to use for our plug-ins!
+Now Avogadro knows which Python to use for our plug-in!

 ### 4. Install the Nanocar builder plug-in
 Lastly, we need to install our plug-in.
 For Mac, the plug-ins directory will be present at `Applications -> Avogadro2.app -> Contents -> lib -> avogadro2 -> scripts`.
 Copy the path for this directory which should look like `/Applications/Avogadro2.app/Contents/lib/avogadro2/scripts`.